Skip to article frontmatterSkip to article content

 python example_flux_convergence.py

-The script will have placed in the simulation folder:
+The script places in the simulation folder:

 python telemac flux discharge convergence pythomac